 We turned northwest along the outlet of Peaked Mountain Pond.
 Here the trail ascends ~600 feet for the 2.6 miles from 13th Lake to Peaked Pond.
 This is a pretty walk alongside numerous cataracts and water chutes.

 A short way into the ascent we passed the junction to Hour Pond.
-The bridge across the stream provided a scenic backdrop that was irresistible for the photographers.
+The bridge across the stream provided a scenic backdrop that was irresistible for a photographer not to capture.

 As we climbed the trail we followed canid tracks that we believe were from a fox.
 As we neared Peaked Mtn Pond there were several stream crossings as we bore off to the NE skirting Peaked Pond.

 We bushwhacked around new beaver ponds that showed a lot of recent activity.